 What is a root canal?

-When is a root canal treatment necessary?
+When is root canal treatment necessary?

-Does a root canal procedure hurt?
+Does root canal therapy hurt?

-How is a root canal treatment performed?
+How is root canal treatment performed?

 After ensuring that you’re comfortable, your dentist will carefully create an opening in the tootoh to access the pulp chamber.
 After removing the infected tissue from the pulp chamber and root canals, your dentist will shape the canals and fill them.
 The root canal will then be sealed and a filling placed on top to complete the tooth’s restoration.
 In some cases, we may also recommend capping the tooth with a dental crown for increased protection.

 Save your tooth with root canal therapy.